Search results for

 Published onAugust 19, 2024

 Many of the latest Samsung devices support seven years of OS and security updates, which means the phones will still be safe to use and feature all the best new software improvements for a long time to come.
-There’s just one issue: there’s a good chance your battery won’t make it that long before you run into serious degradation.
+There’s just one issue: there’s a good chance your battery won’t last that long before you run into serious degradation.
 Is there anything you can do to slow this process down?
-Actually yes, and there’s a simple routine to help you do it, as first suggested on Reddit.
+Actually, yes, and there’s a simple routine to help you do it, as first suggested on Reddit.

 What we want to do is limit your phone from charging past 90%, or 80% (or even lower) if you prefer.
 Why does this help?
-Simply put, charging a battery from zero to 100 percent is pretty hard on a phone.
+Simply put, charging a battery from zero to 100% is pretty hard on a phone.
 There are many who recommend never letting your phone drop below about 20% and never charging it more than 80 to 90%, such as sources like Battery University.
 In fact, charging your phone multiple times from 20 to 80% is just as detrimental to battery life as charging from zero to 100 once.

 I always try to get my phone onto the charger when it gets about below 2, personally, though I admit I tend to fully charge to 100% most of the time.
 To limit your charging to 90% you’ll need to actually set up two different routines.
 And yes, we tested this ourselves to ensure it works as it should.